lschierer/RUT/packages/luke/20090730/obamacare-quote-of-the-day.md

 ---

-title: Obamacare quote of the day
+title: "Obamacare quote of the day"
 date: 2009-07-30 11:27:30
 tags:
   -  politics-law